Sane C++ Libraries

 Note

-The memory address of all AsyncRequest derived objects must be stable for the entire duration of a started async request.
-This means that they can be freed / moved after the user callback is executed.
+The memory address of all AsyncRequest derived objects must be stable until user callback is executed.

 Some implementation details: SC::AsyncRequest::state dictates the lifetime of the async request according to a state machine.